Scholars Assisting NWHM

 13. Professor Rebecca Plant (UC San Diego)

-3. Professor Catherine Allgor (University of California - Riverside)
+16. Professor Catherine Allgor (University of California - Riverside, Director of Education at the Huntington Library)

 NWHM has partnered with both the Woodrow Wilson International Center for Scholars and the George Washington University to offer lectures on women's history.
 The following scholars have participated: